Do you feel like you’d be prepared if a major crisis struck your area?

 Make sure you’re stocked up on paper plates, napkins, and utensils.
 They won’t last forever, but they can make the initial period a little easier.
 So keep them in mind when getting your emergency supplies.

 69. Aluminum Foil

-You may not consider aluminum foil to be an item which would disappear quickly with a crisis, but it will.
+You may not consider aluminum foil to be an item that would disappear quickly in a crisis, but it will.